raspberrypilearning/nature-rover/en/step_5.md

 --- /task ---

-When we want to organise a lot of code, such as several costume changes, it is useful to in Scratch to use `My Blocks`{:class="block3myblocks"}.
+When we want to organise a lot of code, such as several costume changes, it is useful in Scratch to use `My Blocks`{:class="block3myblocks"}.
 This allows you to create your own custom blocks.

-Your rover will have a `My Block`{:class="block3myblocks"} for each animation
+Your rover will have a `My Block`{:class="block3myblocks"} for each animation.

 --- task ---